South Bolivian Quechua

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Cusco Quechua is a dialect of Quechua.
+Cusco Quechua is a dialect of the Quechua language.

 Cusco Quechua is part of the Latin America & the Caribbean region on DialectAtlas.